2190594W/got-the-runs/README.md

 Then just navigate to <http://localhost:8000> or <http://127.0.0.1:8000>.

 ## OAuth2 APIs
-Login via OAuth2 APIs is implemented through the social-auth-app-django module for Django that you have manually installed with Pip.
+Login via OAuth2 APIs is implemented through the social-auth-app-django module for Django.

 Currently, a basic template Home HTML file is used with little functionality.
 However, on the Home Page there are four links to allow a User to login with Google, Facebook, Twitter or GitHub.
 Standard Django login/registration is not yet implemented.